-This site will provide vital space and new opportunities to engage the public with the natural world much-needed room to spread and regenerate and give the community new space to reconnect with nature, while reducing net nitrates in Poole Harbour.
+This site will provide vital space and new opportunities to engage the public with the natural world

 It will give Dorset wildlife

 There are three key reasons for purchasing this land.

 First is tackling the ecological crisis.

 The Wildlife Trusts want to see 30% of land being managed in a way which is beneficial to nature in the UK by 2030.
 This means some currently nature-poor areas need to be restored to allow nature space to rebound and spread.